 The concept of Artificial Intelligence (AI) has been around since the 1950s, but the use of AI to improve warehouse and DC operations is still in its infancy.
 Nevertheless, AI is expected to have a growing role in warehouse management over the next five years.
-This article answers the question What is Machine Learning, and is intended to help operations, engineering and IT executives understand what they need to know about this emerging technology.
+This article answers the question “what is machine learning?”, and is intended to help operations, engineering and IT executives understand what they need to know about this emerging technology.

-How Machine Learning Relates To AI
+How Machine Learning Relates To Artificial Intelligence

 Putting aside the differences between marketing and reality, an AI expert from Carnegie Mellon University notes that “AI is a moving target.”
 Fifty years ago, a chess-playing computer was cutting-edge AI.
 Not so today.